eduardz1/Master-Thesis/chapters/evaluation.typ

 #let gpu_64 = 11.11494379790000
 #let gpu_32 = 2.521715399800000

 The numbers are computed on an average of 10 runs for each configuration and a summary of the speedup compared to the baseline can be seen in @speedup-nvhpc.
 The result is a #{ num(cpu_64 / gpu_64, digits: 2) }#sym.times speedup in runtime compared to the 32 core Zen 3 @CPU:short when using 64 bit floating points.
 Interestingly, compiling with 32 bit floats makes the time on @CPU:short decrease by #{ num(100 - (cpu_32 * 100) / cpu_64, digits: 2) }% and by #{ num(100 - (gpu_32 * 100) / gpu_64, digits: 2) }% for the @GPU FP32 version.
-The A100 @GPU that we're using for our benchmark has 9.7 TFLOPS of peak FP64 performance and 19.5 TFLOPS of FP32 yet we don't see just a #{ num(19.5 / 9.7, digits: 0) }#sym.times improvement but a #{ num(gpu_64 / gpu_32, digits: 1) }#sym.times one.
+The A100 @GPU that we are using for our benchmark has 9.7 T@FLOP:pl of peak FP64 performance and 19.5 T@FLOP:pl of FP32 yet we do not only see a #{ num(19.5 / 9.7, digits: 0) }#sym.times improvement but a #{ num(gpu_64 / gpu_32, digits: 1) }#sym.times one.
 This further proves how important choosing the correct precision is when writing @GPU code and suggest that approaches similar to the ones used @it-alg could be used in @HAWEN.

 #figure(
   table(
+    align: (left, ..(right,) * 4),
     columns: 5,
     table.header(
       [],